python128/stock-game/README.md

 - This will install all the required dependancies.
 Now you are ready to start!

-## Configuration
-For this game, only a little configuration is required.
-- Open `src/market.txt` in your preferred editor.
-- Add the stock exchange name.
-Eg: NYSE(US) or NSE(India)
-- Don't type anything else in the file, else an error will occur.
-- It can be in capital or small letters.
-That's it!

 ## The Game
 This game is fairy straightforward.